Goldman Sachs Private Wealth Management

 Goldman Sachs Private Wealth Management is part of the Wall Street bank's investment management division.
-The investment management division as a whole boasts a team of 700 financial advisors and oversees about $1.77 trillion for clients.
-Goldman Sachs Private Wealth Management, which has offices across the U.S., currently has $184.4 billion in assets under management.
+The investment management division as a whole boasts a team of more than 2,000 financial advisors.
+Goldman Sachs Private Wealth Management, which has offices across the U.S., currently has just under $234 billion in assets under management.

 The group generally requires its clients to have at least $10 million invested with Goldman Sachs.
 Thus, it primarily provides investment advisory and wealth management services to high-net-worth individuals and families, as well as foundations, endowments and institutions.